What Types of Nebulizers Are Best For You?

 Examples include the Flyp Nebulizer, the Innospire Go, the Aura Portable, and the Portable Micro Air Nebulizer.

-What type of nebulizer is best for you?
+What type of nebulizer works best for your asthma?

 What type of nebulizer do you use? (check all that apply)